techidaily/site-win11-tips/source/_posts/quick-guide-to-modifying-login-credentials-on-win-11.md

 ## 6\.
 Change Account Password Using Local Users and Groups

  Local Users and Groups snap-in lets you make advanced changes to your user account.
-You can use it to[set password expiration for Windows user accounts](https://www.makeuseof.com/enable-disable-password-expiration-windows-11/) , add account expiry and restrict users from changing account passwords.
+You can use it to [set password expiration for Windows user accounts](https://www.makeuseof.com/enable-disable-password-expiration-windows-11/) , add account expiry and restrict users from changing account passwords.

  Additionally, it also allows you to reset your user account password.
 Follow these steps to change the user account password using lusrmgr.